jordanhong/isi-frequency-estimation-em/README.md

   - Log-likelihood
   - Estimated r angle (theta)
   - Estimated r norm
   The output directory is `plot/single`.
+The vertical bars in the plots denote end of one outer loop.

 - **`visual`**: Executes two small experiments to generate snapshot visualizations of EM and AM.
 The output directories are `plot/exp1/` (case when both EM and AM works) and `plot/exp2/` (case when AM works but EM fails).